 - Kidney cancer

 - Non-Hodgkin's lymphoma

-Under these updated regulations, presumptive conditions mean that the military personnel only need to show that they were stationed at the military base during the indicated period of time for the minimum number of days to receive disability benefits from the Department of Veterans Affairs.
+Under the updated regulations, presumptive conditions mean that military personnel only need to show that they were stationed at the military base during the indicated period of time for the minimum number of days to receive disability benefits from the Department of Veterans Affairs (VA).

 Other Non-Presumptive Diseases or Conditions

-However, under this new law, veterans and family members can also receive free healthcare for 15 additional presumptive conditions.
-Meaning that even though these conditions do not qualify for presumptive disability compensation, individuals should still file a legal claim because of the links stemming from the toxins to the disease.
+However, under this new law, veterans and family members can also receive free healthcare for 15 additional conditions.
+Meaning that even though these conditions do not qualify for presumptive disability compensation, individuals should still file a claim because of the links between the water toxins and the disease.

 These conditions include: